Applelo/vite-plugin-browser-sync/README.md

 }
 ```

-If you want to manage BrowserSync or [override default behavior of this plugin](https://github.com/Applelo/vite-plugin-browser-sync#vite-plugin-browser-sync-options-for-browsersync), you can pass a `bs` object with your [BrowserSync options](https://browsersync.io/docs/options) in it :
+If you want to manage BrowserSync or [override default behavior of this plugin](https://github.com/Applelo/vite-plugin-browser-sync#vite-plugin-browser-sync-options-for-browsersync), you can pass a `bs` object with your [BrowserSync options](https://browsersync.io/docs/options) in it:

 ```js
 // vite.config.js / vite.config.ts